 A highly-flexible tool is adaptable and allows for a large amount of customization but the cost is that it’ll usually be harder to use.
 On the other hand, a tool with less flexibility is often easier to use due to the lower level of customization but might be less adaptable (despite strong configuration capabilities).

 Similarly, a more flexible tool, while it can provide a solid return on investment (ROI) if a range of functions are used, can often prove costly and time consuming to maintain over time in light of the effect of upgrades/updates.

-Ultimately, when choosing an ITSM tool, the level of flexibility should be carefully considered to ensure that you’re getting the right level of flexibility for your company’s real needs.
+Ultimately, when choosing ITSM software, the level of flexibility should be carefully considered to ensure that you’re getting the right level of flexibility for your company’s real needs.
 A tool that’s needed to perform a wide variety of functions might need more customization, whereas if it’s to be used for common ITSM best practice process then the opposite applies.

-With these four features covered, you can be confident that your new ITSM tool stands every chance of being a success.
+With these four features covered, you can be confident that your new ITSM software stands every chance of being a success.
 Software from a viable vendor gives you security going forward.
 A strong implementation capability allows the tool to be put in place swiftly with maximum benefits.
 An easy-to-use tool empowers users and speeds up the learning process.
 While a suitably flexible tool allows for sufficient configuration and customization without making the tool needlessly complex.
-What other feature would you recommend to others investing in a new ITSM tool?
+What other feature would you recommend to others investing in new ITSM software?

 Richard Josey is the Lead Service Management Consultant for Thebes Group.
 He has over 15 years’ experience in service management, is an ITIL expert, and has helped drive many organizations in their efforts to implement and imbed mature service management processes.
 This has comprised of numerous Incident, request, problem, change, configuration and release management processes, in a variety of environments.